- How does the health check function of Server Load Balancer (SLB) work?

 |Healthy threshold||3 times|

-Can I disable the health checks?
+Can I disable the health check function?

 What is the recommended health check method for TCP listeners?